 - Circulating rare cell capture technologies and cancer

 - Global health

-- A commitment of at least 30 hours per week for at least 10 weeks is required
+- At least 30 h per week for ≥10 weeks commitment is required.

-- If selected, applicants should be prepared for in-person interviews during which prospective mentors meet with selected candidates, typically taking a half-day.
+- If selected, applicants should be prepared for in person interviews during which prospective mentors meet with selected candidates, typically taking a half-day.
 Two recommendation letters are needed when the candidate is selected for in person interviews.

-- Positions are not funded but limited funding may be available
+- Note that the positions are not funded but limited funding may be available.